MiladRouygari/Project-2.0/README.md

 Participants face a moral dilemma, the so called "footbridge problem".
 They have to make a decision whether or not to kill one man to save five others.

-In addition to the original experimental setup, we included another dilemma, the "self-driving car problem" to examine moral decision making in another context.
+In addition to the original experimental setup, we included two other dilemmas, the "self-driving car problem" and the "fairyland dilemma" to examine moral decision making in other contexts.

 You can have a look at the [Experiment](https://miladrouygari.github.io/Project/ExperimentsFiles/index.html) here.